-Unless noted otherwise, the notes to the fund's portfolio are for the close of the fund's reporting period, which ran from December 1, 2022 through November 30, 2023 (the reporting period).
-Within the following notes to the portfolio, references to "Putnam Management" represent Putnam Investment Management, LLC, the fund's manager, an indirect wholly-owned subsidiary of Franklin Resources, Inc. and references to "ASC 820" represent Accounting Standards Codification $820\,Fair\,Value\,Measurements\,and\,Disclosures$ .
+Unless noted otherwise, the notes to the fund's portfolio are for the close of the fund's reporting period, which ran from October 1, 2022 through September 30, 2023 (the reporting period).
+Within the following notes to the portfolio, references to "Putnam Management" represent Putnam Investment Management, LLC, the fund's manager, an indirect wholly-owned subsidiary of Putnam Investments, LLC and references to "ASC 820" represent Accounting Standards Codification 820 Fair Value Measurements and Disclosures.

-- \ Percentages indicated are based on net assets of \$891,377,527. - † This security is non-income-producing. - # Income may be received in cash or additional securities at the discretion of the issuer.
-The rate shown in parenthesis is the rate paid in kind, if applicable. - △ This security, in part or in entirety, was pledged and segregated with the custodian for collateral on certain derivative contracts at the close of the reporting period.
-Collateral at period end totaled \$140,859 and is included in Investments in securities on the Statement of assets and liabilities (Notes 1 and 9).

-- c Senior loans are exempt from registration under the Securities Act of 1933, as amended, but contain certain restrictions on resale and cannot be sold publicly.
+- \ Percentages indicated are based on net assets of \$1,792,924,235. - † This security is non-income-producing. - # Income may be received in cash or additional securities at the discretion of the issuer.
+The rate shown in parenthesis is the rate paid in kind, if applicable. - # This security, in part or in entirety, was pledged and segregated with the broker to cover margin requirements for futures contracts at the close of the reporting period.
+Collateral at period end totaled \$16,632,839 and is included in Investments in securities on the Statement of assets and liabilities (Notes 1 and 10). - △ This security, in part or in entirety, was pledged and segregated with the custodian for collateral on certain derivative contracts at the close of the reporting period.
+Collateral at period end totaled \$111,847 and is included in Investments in securities on the Statement of assets and liabilities (Notes 1 and 10). - This security, in part or in entirety, was pledged and segregated with the custodian for collateral on certain TBA commitments at the close of the reporting period.
+Collateral at period end totaled \$1,343,009 and is included in Investments in securities on the Statement of assets and liabilities (Notes 1 and 10). - ## Forward commitment, in part or in entirety (Note 1). - c Senior loans are exempt from registration under the Securities Act of 1933, as amended, but contain certain restrictions on resale and cannot be sold publicly.
 These loans pay interest at rates which adjust periodically.
 The interest rates shown for senior loans are the current interest rates at the close of the reporting period.
 Senior loans are also subject to mandatory and/or optional prepayment which cannot be predicted.
-As a result, the remaining maturity may be substantially less than the stated maturity shown (Notes 1 and 7). - L Affiliated company (Note 5).
-The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - R Real Estate Investment Trust.
+As a result, the remaining maturity may be substantially less than the stated maturity shown (Notes 1 and 7).

+- F This security is valued by Putnam Management at fair value following procedures approved by the Trustees.
+Securities are classified as Level 3 for ASC 820 based on the securities' valuation inputs.
+At the close of the reporting period, fair value pricing was also used for certain foreign securities in the portfolio (Note 1). - i This security was pledged, or purchased with cash that was pledged, to the fund for collateral on certain derivative contracts (Note 1). - Affiliated company (Note 5).
+The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - P This security was pledged, or purchased with cash that was pledged, to the fund for collateral on certain derivative contracts.
+The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - R Real Estate Investment Trust. - w The rate shown represents the weighted average coupon associated with the underlying mortgage pools.
+Rates may be subject to a cap or floor.